shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 }
 ```

 The value of each id is a valid transaction hash on Ethereum mainnet.
-As an example, if you view the first transaction hash (0x0003b95db...) on the Etherscan block explorer, you can see it is a purchase transaction of the NFT Galaxy Egg #8331!
+As an example, if you view the first transaction hash ([0x0003b95db...](https://etherscan.io/tx/0x0003b95db41b4bdadddb234d4d932fdc26bf9890267073e488e4b6f9fdb27400)) on the Etherscan block explorer, you can see it is a purchase transaction of the NFT **Galaxy Egg #8331**!

 You can get the details from the Playground using the query: